System Design Space

 Trade-off framing

-Make trade-offs explicit for practical incident review and data-platform recovery: release speed, automation level, observability cost, and operational complexity.
+Make trade-offs explicit for data platform incident review and metadata recovery: release speed, automation level, observability cost, and operational complexity.

 Technoshow “Dropped”: episode 1

-Live broadcast with an honest postmortem analysis of a two-week incident in a data platform: from the root cause to the architectural turnaround and organizational conclusions.
+Live broadcast with an honest blameless review of a two-week data-platform incident: from the failure mechanics to recovery, architecture changes, and organizational takeaways.

 Format:Live tech show / blameless postmortem